 Alejandro Selkirk Island is part of the Juan Fernandez archipelago.
-The island itself was renamed in 1966 after the marooned sailor who served as the template for Daniel Defoe’s novel Robinson Crusoe, although Alejandro Selkirk was a castaway on a different island, named Robinson Crusoe Island.
+The island itself was renamed in 1966 after the marooned sailor who served as the template for Daniel Defoe’s novel Robinson Crusoe, although Alejandro Selkirk was a castaway on the island Mas a Tierra, today named Robinson Crusoe Island.
 Alejandro Selkirk is located 165 kilometres west of the other islands in the archipelago.
-Throughout much of its history, the island has been uninhabited, although there is a former penal settlement on the middle of the east coast, which operated from 1909 to 1930.
 View more

 “Voyage of a lifetime” does not even begin to describe a Silversea Expedition experience.
 Imagine the comfort and intimacy of our ships, coupled with the most intriguing, far-flung destinations on earth.
 With over 590 destinations on all 7 continents, this is expedition cruising at its finest.
 Our uniquely curated itineraries with excursions adapted to individual ability and interest cater to all, while our knowledgeable and enthusiastic experts lead the way.
 Butler service, highest crew to guest ration in the industry and all-inclusivity make a Silversea Expedition cruise like nothing you have ever experienced.